barrust/pyprobables/README.rst

 is to provide the developer with a pure-python implementation of common probabilistic data-structures to use in their work.

+**pyprobables** uses a pure python hashing algorithm.
+To reduce speed and gain raw performance, it is recommended using a different hashing algorithm such as the murmur hash (mmh3) or the pyhash library.
+Each data object makes it easy to pass in a hashing function as desired.

 Installation
 ------------------